temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

 ---
 id: application-requirements
-title: What are the requirements of the Long Running Human Driven Process application?
+title: What are the requirements of the Background Check application?
 sidebar_label: Application requirements
 description: TODO
 ---